-Mr Kristal was born in Zarnow in modern-day Poland on 15 September 1903 – three months before the Wright brothers’ first successful powered aeroplane flight.
+Mr. Kristal was born in Zarnow in modern-day Poland on September 15, 1903 – three months before the Wright brothers’ first successful powered airplane flight.

-After World War I ended, Mr Kristal moved to Lodz where he worked in the family sweet factory, married and had two children.
+After World War I ended, he moved to Lodz where he worked in the family sweet factory, married and had two children.